Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Introduction

-First we have to answer the question : which constraints must be obeyed by the choice for the transition rates ?
-Discrete variables cannot evolve under a microscopic Hamiltonian dynamics, but the existence of equilibrium in the infinite-time limit is ensured if the deterministic microscopic dynamics is ergodic and conserves the sum of the energies of every part.
-In a given energy level all ergodic microscopic dynamics have the same period and the interaction pattern entails that, during a period of the microscopic dynamics, the number of transitions which occur from one mesoscopic configuration of the total system to another one is equal to the number of transitions in the opposite sense (subsection \ref{Ergodicity} and Appendix \ref{CoarseGrainedProperty}).
-As a consequence, if the mesoscopic dynamics is approximated by a Markov process according to the prescription derived in Appendix \ref{Markovapprox}, then the corresponding transition rates must satisfy three constraints (subsection \ref{MarkovianApproximationConseq}).
-In particular the transition rates at the mesoscopic level obey the microcanonical detailed balance \eqref{ratioWmc}.
-(For a comparison, the derivation of the microcanonical detailed balance in the case of continuous mesoscopic variables and an underlying microscopic Hamiltonian dynamics invariant under time reversal is presented in Appendix \ref{TimeReversal}).
-The interaction pattern further transforms the microcanonical balance into the reduced expression \eqref{ergodic} which involves the Boltzmann entropy variation of the large part which exchanges energy in the transition.
+As a consequence, if the mesoscopic dynamics is approximated by a Markov process according to the prescription derived in Appendix \ref{Markovapprox}, then the corresponding transition rates between mesoscopic configurations $(\C,\{E_a\})$ must satisfy three constraints (subsection \ref{MarkovianApproximationConseq}).
+In particular these transition rates obey the microcanonical detailed balance \eqref{ratioWmc}.
+(For a comparison the derivation of the microcanonical detailed balance for mesoscopic variables defined from continuous microscopic variables evolving according to a Hamiltonian dynamics invariant under time reversal is presented in Appendix \ref{TimeReversal}).
+The interaction pattern further transforms the microcanonical detailed balance into the reduced expression \eqref{ergodic} which only involves the variation of the Boltzmann entropy of the large part ${\cal B}_a$ that exchanges energy in the transition.
+Eventually, the three constraints for the transition rates between mesoscopic configurations $(\C,\{E_a\})$ ensure that in the infinite-time limit the stochastic evolution does lead to a unique stationary state which coincides with the microcanonical probability distribution $\Probmc(\C,\{E_a\})$.